DevonCasey/nmf_practice/assignment.md

 ## NYT articles

 For this assignment, we will apply the NMF algorithm to a corpus of NYT articles to discover latent topics.
 The NYT sections (topics) are great, but we don't know how they relate to patterns in article content.
 Let us see what insights we can mine out of our corpus!
 We will be starting with our bag of words matrix.
-Use the same 1405 articles we have been using all along now.

 ### Preliminaries